timekit-io/booking-js/README.md

 ```

 **Instantiation**
 If you intent to run multiple instances or want more control, just create a new instance.
-This is ideal for usage in SPAs like Angular.js, where you'd like a `<div id="bookingjs">` in your template and JS in your controller or directive code.
+This is ideal for usage in single page applications like Angular.js, where you'd like a `<div id="bookingjs">` in your template and JS in your controller or directive code.

 ```html
 <div id="bookingjs">